docs / cli / commands

 Omit --harness to refresh every supported harness link.
 Use opentraces doctor to verify the canonical skill copy and per-harness symlinks.

-A bare opentraces setup upgrade does the full stack: it upgrades the CLI via the detected install method (pipx, Homebrew, or pip; a source/editable install skips the package upgrade), re-renders every installed integration glue file (watcher shim, git post-commit hook, Claude Code and Codex CLI hooks, OTLP settings and autostart) re-stamped to the new version, and refreshes the project skill and hook if opted in.
+A bare opentraces upgrade does the full stack: it upgrades the CLI via the detected install method (pipx, Homebrew, or pip; a source/editable install skips the package upgrade), re-renders every installed integration glue file (watcher shim, git post-commit hook, Claude Code and Codex CLI hooks, OTLP settings and autostart) re-stamped to the new version, and refreshes the project skill and hook if opted in.
 Two mutually exclusive flags narrow that scope:

 FlagMeaning